zbmed/2020-03-30-Software-Carpentry-Cologne/index.md

 helper: ["Eva Seidlmayer", "Klaus Lippert"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["digiorgio@zbmed.de"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://hackmd.io/pfNXJI9dSSS6fZJatFAGiQ   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+collaborative_notes: https://hackmd.io/pfNXJI9dSSS6fZJatFAGiQ   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document eventbrite:"https://bit.ly/37jRB2k"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}